rwth-acis/CAE-Model-Persistence-Service/README.md

 The CAE's frontend consists of widgets in a ROLE environment.
 To set up your own [ROLE-SDK](https://github.com/rwth-acis/ROLE-SDK) instance follow the information provided in their repository.
 You need maven to build the latest ROLE-SDK version, alternatively you can use a binary release provided by the ROLE project.

 ### 5. Setting up the CAE Frontend
+The next step consists of preparing the CAE frontend in the form of widgets for the ROLE instance you created.
+The CAE uses [SyncMeta](https://github.com/rwth-acis/syncmeta) widgets together with some additional widgets available at [CAE-Frontend](https://github.com/rwth-acis/CAE-Frontend).
+Please follow the instructions provided in the SyncMeta repository to build the widgets.
+For the additional widgets there are detailed instructions available in the widgets subdirectory of the CAE-Frontend repository, but the process is similar.